10 Meter Ham Radio

 The Years Of "DX" Ahead

-The sun's cycle 24 activity is slowly subsiding.
-Yet, it will still throw enough energy toward earth to maintain the "F layer" in good enough shape, at least sometimes, to continue reflecting 10 meter radio signals until about 2019.
+The sun's cycle 25 activity is slowly subsiding.
+Yet, it will still throw enough energy toward earth to maintain the "F layer" in good enough shape, at least sometimes, to continue reflecting 10 meter radio signals well after 2030.

 Even during years of low sunspot activity, 10 meters can sometimes offer "DX openings".
 The best way to take advantage of them is to have a good 10 meter ham antenna system and an excellent receiver.